 14. North Pole-Santa’s Workshop – Cascade, CO

 As a charming vintage amusement park, the North Pole-Santa’s Workshop is the ideal place for small children to enjoy over 25 rides.
 Also, the breathtaking mountain views make the entire experience surreal—when you see the look on your little one’s face when they see Santa Claus it will be epic.
-This is the kind of place memories are made.
+This is the kind of place where memories are made.

 Where to Stay: Cripple Creek Hospitality House & Travel Park (from $125)